ALittlePatate/Rainbow-Cheat-CS-GO/README.md

 * Added a legit aimbot
 * Added a crosshair hack
 * Fixed the configs exports
+* The money hack is now optimised, no more delay to set !
 * Now you can change a parameter and it will take affect immediatly, no more export/reload config !

 ## V2.01